 Making the interior more accessible

 Having sufficient space in a household is generally advantageous, and it is even better if the space is easily accessible.
 In order to enable smooth movement throughout the rooms, it is recommended to place furniture away from walkways and corridors.
-Moreover, altering the height of tables and chairs can make them more reachable and practical to use.
+Moreover, altering the height of tables and chairs can make them more accessible and practical.

-This article was written by Sheila Olsen.
+Sheila Olsen wrote this article.
 To reach out to her directly, her email is sheila.olson@fitsheila.com or her website.